-Friends of men and angels, hold up the hands, not only of these publishers, but of every other worthy editor and publisher in the shining cause of progress.
-The battle of Gog and Magog is to be fought!
+Friends of men and angels, hold up the hands, not only of these publishers, but of every other worthy editor and publisher in the shin-ing cause of progress.
+The battle of Gog, and Magog is to be fought!
 The great contest between truth and error is at hand!
-Humanity is to be emancipated, beautified, glorified!
-Lift your voices, wield your pens, put on the whole armor of knowledge, and love, and truth, and if in the battle you shall sometimes bleed and sometimes grow faint, remember that victory shall crown you at last, and a dia-dem of immortal life be placed upon your heads when you reach the brighter shores be-
+Humanity is to be emancipated, besulified, glorified!, Lift your voices, wield your pens, put on the whole armor of knowledge, and love, and truth, and if in the battle you shall sometimes bleed and sometimes grow faint, remember that.victory shall crown you at last, and a dia-dem of immortal life be placed upon your heads when you reach the brighter shores beyondi

-And now a few words about 'myself before closing.
-In the (Monthly) Journal of Life, which I propose as an exponent of a better science of life, I shall ask no money until sufficient encouragement has been given for car rying it through safely.
-Those willing to subscribe, may send in their names, not their money, as an encouragement.
+And now a few words about myself before closing.
+In the (Monthly) Journal of Life, which I propose as an exponent of a better science of life, I shall ask no money until sufficient encouragement has been given for car-tying it through safely.
+Those willing to sub-scribe, may send in their names, not their money, as an encouragement.
 Its price will not exceed \$1 50 per annum.

-I am gradually developing a somewhat extensive work on Human Life and its Relations to the Visible and Invisible, which I wish to issue during the coming year or years, and I wish to gain as many facts and phenomena of real life, which are remarkable and thoroughly proven as possible, especially such as are connected with the dynamic and spiritual forces, with the healing of the sick and with the future as well as the present life.
-I shall be thankful to receive an account of individual experiences written concisely, and with permission to publish them.
-The color or character of the magnetic emanations from different parts of the human head or body, as ing and instructive.
-The facts of the invisible are yet to be woven into a complete science and will at last give man the true key of
+I am gradually developing a somewhat extensive work on Human Life and its Relations to the Visible and Invisible, which I wish to is sue during the coming year or years, and, I wish to gain as many facts and phenomena of real life, which are remarkable and thorough-ly proven as possible, especially such as are connected with the dynamic and spiritual forces, with the healing of the sick and with the future as well as the present life.
+I shall be thankful to receive as account of individ-ual experiences written concisely, and with permission to publish them.
+The color or character of the magnetic emanations from different parts of the human head or body, as seen by clairvoyance would be highly interest-ing and instructive.
+The facts of the invisible are yet to be woven into a complete science and will at last give man the true key of power.
 I have now running through the press, a handsome chart of health, over a yard long, whose bold type is intended to proclaim to all surrounding eyes nature's gospel of life and health.
 By being hung up in our homes, and schools and lecture rooms, the same chart can preach its lesson for years until even stupid persons may take heed and obey.
-Its headings are as follows: The Laws of Nature, the Law of Power, the Lew of Harmony, how to Promote Health; how to Destroy Health; How to Cure Disease; How to Dress; How to Eat; What to Eat; How to Bathe; How to Sleep, etc. It is intended to be a self-doctor, which will greatly ald the parent and teacher in rearing the young on true and high sanitary principles.
-In a few days as soon as it is issued the Religio-Philosophical Publishing House, will be abundantly supplied with it.
-Its price unmounted will be 80 cents, postage 5 centu; mounted with rollers, binding and varnish 60 cents, postage 8 cents.
+Its headings are as follows: The Laws of Nature, the Law of Power, the Law of Harmony, how to Pro-mote Health; how to Destroy Health; How to Cure Disease; How to Dress; How to Eat; What to Eat; How to Bathe; How to Sleep, etc. It is intended to be a self-doctor, which will greatly ald the parent and teacher in rear-ing the wounce on true and high sanitary prining the young on true and high sanitary prin-ciples.
+In a few days as soon as it is issued ciples.
+In a few days as soon as it is issued the Raisero-Philosophical Publishing House, will be abundantly supplied with it.
+Its price unmounted will be 30 cents, postage 5 cents; mounted with rollers, binding and varnish 60 cents, postage 8 cents.
 It is furn-ished thus cheap that it may be spread by agents and others into all quarters.